hms-dbmi/pic-sure-all-in-one/cli/README.md

+pic-sure update --dry-run            # see what would change pic-sure update                      # apply pic-sure --yes reset --all           # wipe including the DB volume, no prompt pic-sure --yes reset --repos         # also git-reset the sibling checkouts to
+                                     #   release refs (keeps branches & history)
-pic-sure update --dry-run            # see what would change pic-sure update                      # apply pic-sure --yes reset --all           # wipe including the DB volume, no prompt pic-sure --yes uninstall             # remove the stack (--yes is what arms it) pic-sure dev up httpd-hmr            # frontend from local source w/ live reload pic-sure dev off httpd               # back to the release image
+pic-sure --yes uninstall             # remove the stack (--yes is what arms it) pic-sure dev up httpd-hmr            # frontend from local source w/ live reload pic-sure dev off httpd               # back to the release image